-Django and Mozilla's Django documentation were used to set-up a testing environment.
-The documentation was also used to understand how to get started developing the frontend and backend, as Django uses Python and templates for the backend.
+React and Node.js documentation were used to set-up a testing environment.
+The documentation was also used to understand how to get started developing the frontend and backend, as React uses Node.js and javascript for the backend.

 2. Overall Description